 Some exposure to the sun is not entirely bad.
-A measured amount of sun exposure will facilitate vitamin D production, which is good for bone health and supports the health of the brain and immune system.
+A measured amount of sun exposure will facilitate vitamin D production, which is good for bone health, and supports the health of the brain and immune system.
 Also, some sun exposure helps treat skin disorders, such as psoriasis and atopic dermatitis.
 Sunlight can assist people affected by seasonal affective disorder and can give people a sense of well-being.
-On the flip side, too much ultraviolet radiation from the sun leads to premature skin aging (wrinkles, lax skin, brown spots) and damage to our DNA, which causes mutations in skin cells that cause skin cancer.
+On the flip side, too much ultraviolet radiation from the sun leads to premature skin aging in the form of wrinkles, lax skin and brown spots, and damage to DNA, which causes mutations in skin cells that cause skin cancer.

 - From 1960 to the present, melanoma is increasing roughly 20 to 50 percent every five years.

-- Melanoma is the second most common cancer among 15- to 29-year-olds and is the No. 1 cancer in young adults age 25 to 29.
+- Melanoma is the second most common cancer among 15- to 29-year-olds and is the No. 1 cancer in young adults ages 25 to 29.

-When there is damage to the skin cell’s DNA, this prompts the skin cells to produce more melanin, which is the pigment that gives our skin its color.
+When there is damage to skin cell DNA, skin cells are prompted to produce more melanin, which is the pigment that gives our skin its color.
 The melanin production signals there is DNA damage and tries to protect the skin from further damage.
 Repeated ultraviolet exposure continues to accumulate.
 Therefore, the risk of skin cancer increases.

 Any tan, whether you get it on the beach or in a tanning bed, is bad news because it is an indication of skin cell damage caused by harmful ultraviolet radiation.
-There is no such thing as a safe or protective tan as any tan is a sign of skin damage.
-According to the Melanoma Research Foundation, individuals using tanning beds are two-and-a-half times more likely to develop squamous cell carcinoma, one-and-a-half times more likely to develop basal cell carcinoma and 75 percent more likely to develop melanoma than those who do not tan.
+There is no such thing as a safe or protective tan, as any tan is a sign of skin damage.
+According to the Melanoma Research Foundation, individuals using tanning beds are 2 1/2 times more likely to develop squamous cell carcinoma, 1 1/2 times more likely to develop basal cell carcinoma and 75 percent more likely to develop melanoma than those who do not tan.

 Many states, including Minnesota, outlaw tanning bed use for anyone under the age of 18.Tanning bed equipment has been classified by the World Health Organization (WHO) as carcinogenic and is placed in the same category as tobacco, arsenic and plutonium.